This week’s blog is about the passwordless authentication journey.

 The facts and fiction of passwordless journey

-Mentioning the word “passwordless” may have unpredictable reaction with many security professionals.
-They may either give a smirk, or simply walk-out.
-Such reaction is understandable as they know that term “passwordless” is a loaded word, and there are many differing and contradicting opinion regarding the same.
+Mentioning the word “passwordless” may have an unpredictable reaction with many security professionals.
+They may either smirk or simply walk out.
+Such reaction is understandable as they know that term “passwordless” is a loaded word, and there are many different and contradicting opinions regarding the same.

-The objective of this article is to outline the challenges that password displays, the definition of passwordless, and what organization can look forward to as passwordless authentication develops.
-Before we begin discussing on passwordless, we must first talk about passwords.
+The objective of this article is to outline the challenges that password displays, the definition of passwordless, and what organizations can look forward to as passwordless authentication develops.
+Before we begin discussing passwordless, we must first talk about passwords.

 The password paradox